a-bentofreire/beamtoix/docs/pages/main/glossary.md

 This is the first stage of the Animation Pipeline.
 The output value will be used to feed the [oscillator](glossary.md#oscillator).

-ABeamer includes a list of the most common easings by bundling the jquery.easing plugin.
+BeamToIX includes a list of the most common easings by bundling the jquery.easing plugin.
 More can be added via plugins.

 An easing can be defined by:
 1. Name - It will use the list of easings predefined or added via plugins.
 2. Expression - It evaluate the expression for each frame, passing the variable `t`.
 3. Code Handler - This function will receive the variable `t`.

 **WARNING** Code Handlers aren't [teleported](teleporter.md), therefore it can't be used in remote rendering.

 ## Flushing

 Flushing means [consuming the pipeline](glossary.md#consuming-the-pipeline) until the last frame.

 ## Off-Sync

 **Off-Sync** an animation is when 2 animation in parallel don't start at the same position, or when 2 animations in series don't follow each other due a change in the start position.
 Off-sync is accomplished by setting the `position` or `advance` parameter.
 ## Oscillator

 An **oscillator** is an optional interpolator that runs `t` from [easing(0), easing(1)] and the usually outputs a value from [-Amplitude, Amplitude] where usually f(0) = 0 and f(1) = 0.
 Its output will be generate `v = valueStart + (value - valueStart) * oscillator(easing(t))`
 and then will be injected into a path as input.

 An oscillator has the following usages:

 1. A rotational movement, where the oscillator defines the rotation and the easing the defines the speed.

 2. Flashing elements, where an element changes its `opacity` or `text-shadow`, and these values oscillate between [0, 1].

 3. Uni-dimensional paths.
 Unlike paths, the oscillators have their value stored in the Action Link, allowing to link the end value to the next animation.

 The oscillators shares the namespace with [easings](easings.md), allowing any easing function to operate also as a oscillator.
 Since the main function of an oscillator is to return to its original position at the end of the animation cycle, when an easing is used as an oscillator the best is to use the following:

 ```json
 { iterationCount: 2,
   direction: alternate
 }
 ```
 ## Path

 A **path** is an interpolator function where the input is the result of the oscillator interpolator after the easing interpolator usually, goes from [0, 1] and the output is an list of numbers, representing the n-dimensions of a path.
 To reverse the direction path, set `value = -1` and `valueStart = 0`.
 To follow only a segment of the path, set both `value` and `valueStart`.

 Multi-dimension paths are mutual exclusive with textual `valueText`.

 Single-dimensions paths work similar to easings and oscillators.
 These paths use the easing to define the speed and the path can create post-effects such as steps.
 The output of the a single-path value isn't stored in the Action Link, unlike the oscillator.

 A multi-dimension path can be used in the following ways:
 - via `valueFormat`.
 Allows to encode that path in a single property.
    Used in `text-shadow`, `transform`.
 - via dual-properties.
 ## Scene

 Represents a segment inside a [Story](story.md#story).
 Two scenes don't overlap, except during a [Scene Transition](glossary.md#scene-transition).
 Every scene, has its own animation pipeline, which is created by adding [Animations](animations.md#animations).
 ## Scene Transition

 Defines how will a [Scene](glossary.md#scene) leave the story, and how the next scene will enter the story.
 ## Remote rendering

 Is the process of rendering images into the disk from a story that was created in a different machine.
 Usually it's done via [teleporting](glossary.md#teleporting).
 ## Teleporting
 <a name="teleporter"></a>
 <a name="teleport"></a>